 2020 was a year that presented charities and fundraisers with serious challenges as limiting physical contact, social distancing, and lockdowns ensued.
-However, this gave new opportunities to be innovative, and digital fundraising campaigns attracted attention like never before.

-Twitter, Facebook, Instagram, TikTok, YouTube, Weibo, and Snapchat were all the media of choice for virtual fundraising and targeting demographics.
 Virtual fundraising ideas and shareable content including humour have performed well as has, fundraisers encouraged engagement with physical and sports activities, with celebrity patrons and social media influencers pulled in huge numbers of followers and supporters.

 The Rise In Digital Fundraising

-2021 is sure to be a repeat of 2020, so don’t be surprised to see digital fundraising breaking new records this year, with the hope that physical fundraising, charity events, and shops that raise money for charities will get an opportunity to open their doors later in the year.
+2021 is sure to be a repeat of 2020, so don’t be surprised to see contactless and digital fundraising breaking new records this year, with the hope that physical fundraising, charity events, and shops that raise money for charities will get an opportunity to open their doors later in the year.

 Update: